 Most hospitals in Russia take in-patients and deal with emergencies.
 Some private facilities don’t provide extensive in-patient care so need to transfer in the event of a serious issue.

 However, if you need to visit a state hospital or a private hospital where you are not sure English is spoken, it is useful to know a few basic Russian words and phrases.
-Read even more in our guide to Russian medical terms for more information.
+Read even more in our guide to learning Russian for more information.

 Visiting hospitals in Russia: what you need